rainbowgeeks/rainbowgeeks.github.io/index.md

 - [Meet the Developers](#meet-the-developers)

 # Overview
 VolunteerAlly is a non-profit organization designed to help pair volunteers with organizations in need of service.
-The goal of the web application is to ease the user's experience when it comes to finding, applying, and volunteering for an organization.
+Thus, the rainbowgeeks team has designed a web application that aims to ease the user's experience when it comes to finding, applying, and volunteering for an organization.

 # Approach
+When a volunteer signs up for an account and creates their profile, ...

 # Deployment